AdobeDocs/commerce-knowledge-base.en/help/overview.md

   <tr>
     <td>
     <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-33/acsd-50949-the-price-filter-in-advanced-search-does-not-return-proper-results-when-used-along-the-sku-filter.html">ACSD-50949: Price filter in advanced search is not returning proper results when used with SKU filter:</a> The ACSD-50949 patch fixes the issue where the price filter in advanced search does not return proper results when used along with the SKU filter.
-This patch is available when the Quality Patches Tool (QPT) 1.1.33 is installed.
+This patch is available when the [!DNL Quality Patches Tool] (QPT) 1.1.33 is installed.
     </td>
     <td>New article</td>
     <td>July 13, 2023</td>